nielsbasjes/codeowners/README.md

     </accessToken>
 </gitlab>
 ```

+TIP: When running in Gitlab CI only the access token is needed via an environment variable.
+If you configure it this way (which is recommended) then starting with version 1.11.1 it will automatically skip this check if you are NOT running within a GitlabCI environment.

 ### Gitlab server url
 The Gitlab server url can be configured directly or retrieved from an environment variable.